2 Introduction to R

 Throwing aside whether the formula is sound, let’s break down the code.

 • # update 57 to your age is a comment.
 It’s a way to explain what is happening in the code without being considered part of the code.
 We create comments inside code chunks by starting with #.
 You can also add a comment at the end of a line.
-Comments will appear greyed out and italicized in your code chunks if formatted correctly.
+Comments will appear in grey text in your code chunks if formatted correctly.

 • age <- 57 is assigning a number (57) to an R object/variable called (age).
 A variable is a placeholder.
 It can hold numbers, text or even groups of numbers.
 Variables are key to programming because they allow you to change a value as you go along.